labchild/tech-thoughts/README.md

 Do you see something I missed or a more succint and effective way this code can be written?
 Great!
 Please reach out and let me know how I can improve.
 Thanks in advance for your tips, tricks, and pointers!

 ## Acknowledgemnts
-Thank you to my bootcamp instructional team and cohort, for helping me along this journey to become a developer.
+Thank you to my bootcamp instructional team and cohort, for helping me along this journey to become a developer!